 The charity is registered with the Charity Commission, no. 270943.
 Our Charity Commission Register entry can be accessed here.

-The charity is governed by currently seven trustees, who form the Council of Management.
+The charity is governed by currently six trustees, who form the Council of Management.
 They also act as company directors.
 The present trustees are:

 - Chairman: Phoebe Cameron – specialist teacher with training in specific learning difficulties

 - Vice-Chairman: Alison Henderson – company director with a particular interest in education and special needs